 Before calling, you have to know your friend's IP Address.
 The Vigor VoIP Routers will build connection between each other.
-Please refer to the Example 3 in the Calling Scenario.
+Please refer to the section 4.5.2.

 Our Vigor V models firstly apply efficient codecs designed to make the best use of available bandwidth, but Vigor V models also equip with automatic QoS assurance.
 QoS Assurance assists to assign high priority to voice traffic via Internet.
 You will always have the required inbound and outbound bandwidth that is prioritized exclusively for Voice traffic over Internet but you just get your data a little slower and it is tolerable for data traffic.